SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 }
 ```

-Does this [look familiar](#use-the-json-format-output-option)?
+Does this [look familiar](../04-retrieving-parsing-json-output/README.md#use-the-json-format-output-option)?
 Of course it does.
 It's exactly the same as what `btp --format json list accounts/available-region` produced.
+In other words, the JSON output of the btp CLI invocation is the same as the JSON output from the equivalent API call.

 ## Summary

-At this point you know how to get the btp CLI to output the structured data in a more machine-parseable form, and you also understand the relationship between the btp CLI and the Cloud Management Service APIs.
+Well done, you've made it this far and been on quite a detailed journey to understand what's involved in calling a Core Service API, including identifying the endpoint and the requirements, gathering the credentials, and actually making the call.
+You've also seen how the btp CLI and the Core Service APIs are very closely related.

 ## Further reading